 Professor Plater has taught on seven law faculties.
 While teaching public law for three years in the national university of Ethiopia, he redrafted the laws protecting parks and refuges, assisted in publication of the Consolidated Laws of Ethiopia, and helped organize the first United Nations Conference on Individual Rights in Africa.

 Articles Professor Plater has published include analyses of environmental law issues, private and public rights in land and resources, equitable discretion, administrative law, and related fields.
-Several of his articles have been cited in Supreme Court decisions.
+Several of his articles have been cited in Supreme Court opinions.
 He is lead author of Environmental Law and Policy: Nature, Law, and Society, now in its fifth edition, Aspen Law Publishers, 2016.
 His most recent articles focus on land use, and the interaction among environment, economics, and social governance.
 Several of his recent articles focus on lessons from the BP Deepwater Horizon blowout and oil spill in the Gulf of Mexico.
 He was voted the recipient of the Faculty Excellence Award by the BCLS Class of 2000 and received the 2005 David Brower Lifetime Achievement Award presented by the Land Air Water Association at the Twenty-third International Public Environmental Law Conference.
 In 2011, by student vote, he was named Public Interest Law Professor of the Year, Boston College Public Interest Law Foundation.
 In 2019 he received the ABA’s Award for Excellence in Environmental, Energy, and Resources Stewardship, and the Kravchenko Environmental Human Rights Award.